Why Families will Love Skiing in Idaho at Silver Mountain Resort

 For some, skiing is all about the mountain and terrain.
 But for me, a ski vacation is about the experience.
 I wasn’t sure what to expect from skiing in Idaho when I headed out to explore three of the state’s ski areas in North Idaho.
-Silver Mountain Resort was my third and final stop after skiing at Schweitzer Mountain Resort and Lookout Pass.
-What I came to learn is that each mountain had its own distinct personality.
-At Silver Mountain, what stood out most for me was how ideal the resort is for families.

-Skiing in Idaho – What to Expect
+Skiing in Idaho: What to Expect

 Skiing in Idaho at Silver Mountain